DSA-MLOPS/DSAA6000I/README.md

 This course will provide students with a comprehensive understanding of Large Language Models (LLMs) and their practical applications in a production environment, using LLM Ops methodology.
 We will explore the latest developments in LLMs and LLM Ops, as well as hands-on training in developing, deploying, and evaluating LLMs.

 ## Potential Project Topics:
 Students will work on individual or group projects that involve the development or evaluation of LLMs in a production environment.
-Here are 4 potential project topics:
+Here are 3 potential project topics:

 * Fine-tuning an existing LLM, such as GPT, for a specific task or domain.
 For example, you could train the LLM to generate product descriptions, analyze customer feedback, or summarize news articles.

-* Developing a small-scale LLM from scratch, perhaps using a pre-existing architecture such as OpenAI's GPT architecture.
-This could be a great opportunity to experiment with different training techniques and see how they affect the quality and performance of the LLM.

 * Implementing LLMs in practical contexts, such as developing an LLM-powered chatbot for customer service, or training an LLM to classify and analyze medical data for clinical decision-making.

 * Evaluating the performance of LLMs, perhaps by comparing the results of different models on a specific task or dataset.
 This could involve testing the LLMs on metrics such as accuracy, precision, and recall, and analyzing the factors that contribute to their performance.

+## Grading breakdown:

+* Participations: 10%
+* Homework: 10%
+* Mid-term (covering basic concepts): 30%
+* Mid-project proposal: 10%
+* Final project: 40%

 ## Course Outline: